 Apply for cards that reject you

-Here is how to use your credit card so you can avoid fees and increasing what you owe.
+Here’s how to use your credit card so you can avoid fees, and not increase your debt.

 Unable to repay in full?

-You will have to pay interest if you do not repay your bill in full every month, so choose a card with a lower APR to keep your costs down.
+Even the best credit cards for bad credit have a higher APR than normal credit cards.
+You’ll have to pay interest if you don’t repay your bill in full every month.
+So choose a credit card to build credit which has a low APR, to keep your costs down.